TTV News Channel: History

-On December 13, 2014, TTV held its first overseas "TTV 53 Annual Meeting" at the New Takanawa Prince Hotel in Tokyo, Japan.
+On December 13, 2014, TTV held its first overseas "TTV 53th Annual Meeting" at the New Takanawa Prince Hotel in Tokyo, Japan.
 TTV Chairman Huang Song announced that TTV News would launch January 1, 2015.

-In the early morning of December 29, 2014, TTV reorganized its channels, including upgrading TTV's main channel to high-definition broadcasting and launching a new channel "TTV News Channel", while TTV HD Channel It is similar to being merged into the main channel of TTV, and the original position of TTV HD channel on cable TV will be replaced by TTV News channel.

-From December 29 to 31, 2014, TTV News Channel conducted a three-day trial broadcast.
-During the trial broadcast, in addition to broadcasting the main channel news, it also broadcast in-depth reports and intellectual programs.
-At 23:58 on December 31, 2014, TTV News Channel officially launched, with new programs "TTV News in Taiwanese" and "Historical Chronicles".
-On May 5, 2015, Taiwan TV News Channel was launched on Chunghwa Telecom MOD, on channel 53.
-On July 29, 2015, the National Communications Commission approved TTV News' application to upgrade its digital terrestrial television signals to HD signals.
+On December 29, 2014, TTV reorganized its channels, upgrading TTV's main channel to high-definition and launching "TTV News Channel", while merging TTV HD Channel into the main channel of TTV, and the original position of TTV HD channel on cable TV was replaced by TTV News channel.
+From December 29 to 31, 2014, TTV News Channel conducted a trial broadcast.
+During the trial broadcast, in addition to main channel news, it broadcast in-depth reports and intellectual programs.
+At 23:58 on December 31, 2014, TTV News Channel officially launched, with programs "TTV News in Taiwanese" and "Historical Chronicles".
+On May 5, 2015, Taiwan TV News Channel launched on Chunghwa Telecom MOD.
+On July 29, 2015, the National Communications Commission approved TTV News' application to upgrade its terrestrial television signals to HD.
 At 10 a.m. on December 16, 2015, the channel started a live simulcast on YouTube.

 On July 6, 2016, due to the terrestrial launch of TITV, TTV News changed its LCN from channel 14 to channel 15.
-On December 21, 2016, TTV News upgraded to high-definition broadcasting on terrestrial and cable television, and the channel logo was changed to "TTV News HD".
+On December 21, 2016, TTV News upgraded to HD on terrestrial and cable television, and the channel logo was changed to "TTV News HD".

+As of 2019, the in-house production rate was of 99.66%, the highest among the terrestrial networks.
+From 2015 to 2020, it was consistently the top-rated Taiwanese news channel.